DreamsideInteractive/FrozenFlameServer/README.md

 For Windows: `Your Dedicated Server Folder\FrozenFlame\Saved\Config\WindowsServer` folder.
 For Linux: `Your Dedicated Server Folder\FrozenFlame\Saved\Config\LinuxServer` folder.

-Here is an example of config file:
+Here is an example of `Game.ini` server config file:

 ```
 [/Script/Engine.GameSession]